top of page

 F. Treasurer-Elect

-The Treasurer-Elect shall assist the Treasurer, as requested, in directing the financial activities of the region and shall assume the duties of the Treasurer in his/her absence.
+The Treasurer-Elect shall assist the Treasurer, as requested, in directing the financial activities of the Region and shall assume the duties of the Treasurer in the Treasurer’s absence.
 The Treasurer-Elect shall assume the office of the Treasurer at the expiration of the Treasurer’s elected term of office, or upon the death, recall, or resignation of the Treasurer.

 II.
 Regional Committees